Manojkumargmpa/Communi-Connect-Web-app-2/README.md

 8. **Posts:**
    - Post content by mentioning your username and content and should add image(image is mandatory).
    - user can view the posts posted in all pincodeareas.
-   -user can also post anonymously.
+   - user can also post anonymously.
    - user can comment,like,unlike a post.
    - Both user and admin have the authority to delete any post.
    - The "Posts" section is vital for sharing information within the community.